Flareku/CarRental/README.md

 # Car Rental Application
 #### Autor: Bartłomiej Labenz

+**Email and password for the default administrator created is admin admin**

 This Car Rental Application provides a comprehensive platform for users to interact with a car rental service.
 The system caters to both regular users and administrators, offering functionalities for renting cars, managing rentals, and facilitating administrative tasks.

 ## Overview